tmartiro/ngx_http_etags_md5/README.md

 module for nginx http server which replace Etag value with md5sum of the static file.

 ### Compilation and Installation
-download or clone this module into thedirectory you want.(in my case it was /usr/local/src) download nginx source in the same directory.
+Download or clone this module into the directory you want.(in my case it was /usr/local/src).
+Then download nginx source in the same directory.
 At this point I tested this module for nginx version 1.6.0.
-So download command will be
+So download command will be:

     curl -O http://nginx.org/download/nginx-1.6.0.tar.gz
     tar -xzf nginx-1.6.0.tar.gz